 Monica is Fellow of the Royal Geographical Society, member of the Design Research Society and member of the International Association of Art Critics.
 She has an MA in Fine Art from Goldsmiths, studied Graphic Design and Printmaking at Massachusetts College of Art, and International Relations at Brown University.

-Through a funnel of activities involving projects, exhibitions and writing, Monica explores the links between cultural artefacts and the value attached to them.
+Through a funnel of activities involving projects and writing, Monica explores the links between cultural artefacts and the value attached to them.
 Embedded in that is an understanding that context plays a fundamental role in assigning cultural value.